noiseprotocol/noise_spec/noise.md

 Nonces are 64 bits in length because:

- * Some ciphers (e.g. Salsa20) only have 64 bit nonces
+ * Some ciphers (e.g. Salsa20) only have 64 bit nonces.
  * 64 bit nonces were used in the initial specification and implementations of ChaCha20, so Noise nonces can be used with these implementations.
- * 64 bits allows the entire nonce to be treated as an integer and incremented
+ * 64 bits allows the entire nonce to be treated as an integer and incremented.
  * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.

 The default cipher parameters use SHA2-256 because:

  * SHA2 is widely available
- * SHA2-256 requires less state than SHA2-512 and produces a sufficient-sized output (32 bytes)
+ * SHA2-256 requires less state than SHA2-512 and produces a sufficient-sized output (32 bytes).
- * SHA2-256 processes smaller input blocks than SHA2-512 (64 bytes vs 128 bytes), avoiding unnecessary calculation when processing smaller inputs
+ * SHA2-256 processes smaller input blocks than SHA2-512 (64 bytes vs 128 bytes), avoiding unnecessary calculation when processing smaller inputs.

 The cipher key must be 256 bits because:

- * The cipher key accumulates the DH output, so collision-resistance is desirable
+ * The cipher key accumulates the DH output, so collision-resistance is desirable.

+The authentication tag is 128 bits because:

+ * Some algorithms (e.g. GCM) lose more security than an ideal MAC when truncated.
+ * Noise may be used in a wide variety of contexts, including where attackers can receive rapid feedback on whether MAC guesses are correct.
+ * A single fixed length is simpler than supporting variable-length tags.

 Big-endian is preferred because:

+ * While it's true that bignum libraries, Curve25519, Curve448, and ChaCha20/Poly1305 use little-endian, these will likely be handled by specialized libraries.
  * Some ciphers use big-endian internally (e.g. GCM, SHA2).
- * While it's true that bignum libraries, Curve25519, Curve448, and ChaCha20/Poly1305 use little-endian, these will likely be handled by specialized libraries.
- * The Noise length fields, on the other hand, are more likely to be handled by network parsing code where big-endian "network byte order" is traditional.
+ * The Noise length fields are likely to be handled by parsing code where big-endian "network byte order" is traditional.